alexrice236/ROS2_FizzBuzz/README.md

 colcon build
 ```

+> [!TIP]
+> `colcon build` has to be ran every time you made changes to your packages.

 Step two is to open an additional terminal window.
-Remember to run `source install/setup`.bash in the new one as well.
-You can use whatever termainal emulator you want but I recommend `tmux` or `terminator`.
-One of these programs will allow you to easiy see everything that is going on without windows overlapping or having to switch between tabs.
+In VSCode, you can create a new terminal or split terminal (`Terminal` > `Split Terminal`) to view new terminal side-by-side.
+Remember to run `source install/setup.bash` in the new one as well.

 Step three is to start our number publisher node in either terminal.
 For this you can use the `ros2 run [package_name] [entry_point]` command.